jonathanhuml/jonathanhuml.github.io/_pages/about.md

 My research in Allston blended natural and artificial intelligence, informing computer vision tasks with inspiration from the primary visual cortex.
 Thank you to the wonderful [CRISP group](https://crisp.seas.harvard.edu/) for an enlightening and productive two years See my [Scholar](https://scholar.google.com/citations?user=OHSoU54AAAAJ&hl=en&oi=ao) page for more details and ongoing work.

+In 2024, I moved to New York to continue threads of my work on large-scale neural data analysis.

+Beyond academia, I'm very much interested in starting my own company someday.

 Personal